Sunday, July 10, 2022

 *

 133. JON RYAN SCHAFFER: Indiana’s contribution to the rampage included the guitarist Schaffer, described as founder of the heavy metal band Iced Earth and an “Oath Keepers Lifetime Member.”
 He was photographed inside the Capitol Building.
-Authorities were offering a $1,000 reward for anyone who could help identify anyone (like Mr. Schaffer) shown in various scenes.
+Authorities were offering a $1,000 reward for anyone who could help identify suspects (like Mr. Schaffer) shown in various scenes.

 In case: Bears?

-(Mr. Schaffer became the first rioter to plead guilty in April 2021, and agreed to cooperate fully with prosecutors.)
+Mr. Schaffer became the first rioter to plead guilty in April 2021, and agreed to cooperate fully with prosecutors.

 Schaffer in the gray goatee.